php-telegram-bot/fluent-keyboard/README.md

 like `one_time_keyboard`, can be chained by calling it in camelCase.
 Buttons can be added by calling the `button()` method.
 We have a detailed look on that later.

-The classes and fields are named after the corresponding type and fields of the [Telegram Bot API](https://core.telegram.org/bots/api).
+The classes and fields are named after the corresponding types and fields of the [Telegram Bot API](https://core.telegram.org/bots/api).

 <p align="right">(<a href="#top">back to top</a>)</p>